Theo-Dgl/spotify-utils/README.md

 # Spotify Playlist Manager

-Spotify Playlist Manager is a powerful command-line tool designed to help Spotify users efficiently organize and manage their playlists.
+Spotify Playlist Manager is a command-line tool designed to help Spotify users efficiently organize and manage their playlists.
 This application offers a range of features to streamline your music library, including:

 - Removing duplicate tracks within playlists
 - Identifying duplicate songs across multiple playlists